Trade Secret, NDA, and Non-Compete

 Nobel Biocare v.
 Astra Tech, et al. First-chair for Nobel Biocare, obtaining a preliminary injunction preventing client’s former salesman from contacting “high volume” customers after a two-day evidentiary hearing.

 Opternative v.
 Warby Parker.
 Lead counsel for Opternative in a misappropriation of trade secret and breach of non-disclosure agreement litigation wherein Irwin IP obtained several significant pre-trial victories.

 PDC v.
-Ramberg, et al. Trial counsel for PDC in series of related actions involving several multi-day evidentiary hearings where client asserted breach of restrictive covenants and trade secret misappropriation, obtained preliminary injunctions against the defendants and settlement where defendants discontinued business operations.
+Ramberg, et al. Trial counsel for PDC in a series of related actions involving several multi-day evidentiary hearings where our client asserted breach of restrictive covenants and trade secret misappropriation, Irwin IP obtained preliminary injunctions against the defendants and settlement where defendants discontinued business operations.